subsquid/docs/docs/tutorials/bayc/step-four-optimizations.md

     return metadatas
 }
 ```
 then we call the function from [`completeTokens()`](https://github.com/abernatskiy/tmp-bayc-squid-2/blob/b7023af18256360fe2c3d0f1c9f5ca682cdb4006/src/processor.ts#L117) and use its output to populate metadata fields of `Token` entity instances.
 Utility functions `asyncSleep()` and `splitIntoBathches()` are implemented [here](https://github.com/abernatskiy/tmp-bayc-squid-2/blob/b7023af18256360fe2c3d0f1c9f5ca682cdb4006/src/util.ts).
-Full code is available at [this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/b7023af18256360fe2c3d0f1c9f5ca682cdb4006).
+Full code is available at [this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/b7023af18256360fe2c3d0f1c9f5ca682cdb4006) (links out of date).

+[//]: # (!!!!
+Update URLs)

-On the first processor batch, when we retrieve metadata from `us-central1-bayc-metadata.cloudfunctions.net` for all 10000 tokens, this optimization reduced the required time from 45 to 21 minutes.
+On the first processor batch, when we retrieve metadata from `us-central1-bayc-metadata.cloudfunctions.net` for all 10000 tokens, this optimization reduced the required time from 45 to 21 minutes (figures out of date).

 ## Retrieving immutable metadata once